shane424/RiotStuff/README.md

 # RiotStuff
-Projects that work with Riot's API. <br />
+Projects that use Riot's API. <br />
 - Projects: <br />
   - Balancer (Basic program completed)
     - A team balancer which takes in ten summoner names and outputs two